 - WAC 173-566-010 Purpose.
 (1) In the adoption of the Streamflow Restoration Act, the legislature stated the intent to appropriate three hundred million dollars for projects to achieve the goals of the act until June 30, 2033.
-They further directed ecology to implement a program to restore and enhance streamflows by fulfilling obligations under the act to develop and implement plans to restore streamflows to levels necessary to support robust, healthy, and sustainable salmon populations. - (2) This chapter contains general rules for project grant eligibility, selection, issuance, and performance, and applies to projects statewide pursuant to and consistent with chapter 90.94 RCW to: - (a) Protect and enhance streamflows. - (b) Improve watershed functions that benefit instream fish and wildlife resources. - (c) Offset the consumptive use impacts from new domestic permitexempt wells. - (d) Provide access to new water supplies when identified in a watershed plan adopted under RCW 90.94.020 or 90.94.030.
+They further directed ecology to implement a program to restore and enhance streamflows by fulfilling obligations under the act to develop and implement plans to restore streamflows to levels necessary to support robust, healthy, and sustainable salmon populations. - (2) This chapter contains general rules for project grant eligibility, selection, issuance, and performance, and applies to projects statewide pursuant to and consistent with chapter 90.94 RCW to: - (a) Protect and enhance streamflows. - (b) Improve watershed functions that benefit instream fish and wildlife resources. - (c) Offset the consumptive use impacts from new domestic permit-exempt wells. - (d) Implement other projects identified in an RCW 90.94.020 watershed plan update, an RCW 90.94.030 watershed restoration and enhancement plan, or through a rule-making process to meet the requirements of RCW 90.94.020 or 90.94.030.

 - WAC 173-566-020 Relation to other laws and rules.
 (1) This chapter only applies to grants issued by ecology that are funded under chapter 90.94 RCW, Streamflow restoration. - (2) All grants shall be subject to existing accounting and auditing requirements of state laws and regulations applicable to the issuance of grants. - (3) State Environmental Policy Act.
-State Environmental Policy Act (SEPA) review must be completed before ecology may sign a funding agreement for construction projects or before construction begins for combined design/construction projects. - (4) Cultural resource review.
-Many proposed projects have the potential to significantly impact traditional cultural properties or places, or historically significant locations or artifacts.
-Ecology staff coordinates with the Washington state department of archaeology and historic preservation (DAHP) to meet all state requirements regarding cultural and historic preservation. - (a) Grant recipients must follow the appropriate steps to work with DAHP and tribes, under ecology instruction, to determine if a site has the potential of disturbing or impacting cultural or historic resources, and to protect such resources. - (b) All activities associated with site assessments for historic properties are grant eligible. - (5) Water quality.
-All funded projects must protect water quality and comply with relevant water quality standards.
+State Environmental Policy Act (SEPA) review must be completed before ecology may sign a funding agreement for construction projects or before construction begins for combined design/construction projects. - (4) Cultural resource review. - (a) Any federal or state cultural resources requirements must be completed prior to the start of any work on a project site. - (b) Grant recipients must take reasonable action to avoid, minimize, or mitigate adverse effects to archaeological and historic resources. - (5) Water quality.
+All funded projects must protect water quality and comply with relevant water quality standards. - (6) Permits.
+Recipients must obtain and comply with all required permits. - (7) Puget Sound action agenda.
+Ecology may not fund projects designed to address the restoration of Puget Sound that are in conflict with the action agenda developed by the Puget Sound partnership under RCW 90.71.310.